StevenReynoso/Hal_Library/README.md

 # STM32F4 HAL Library (Bare-Metal)

 This project is a custom Hardware Abstraction Layer (HAL) for the STM32F4 microcontroller series, specifically designed for the STM32F446RE.
 It provides direct, register-level control without relying on the STM32 HAL or CMSIS libraries.
-Built for Learning Purposes and to show what is going on underneath the hood.
+Built for learning purposes and to show what is going on underneath the hood.

 ---